 Cosima is staying/being kept in a settlement called Revival, lorded over by none other than P. T. himself.
 Revival is like, a hippie Stepford eugenicist compound, where everyone is loyal to fearless leader Westmoreland and everything is dedicated to the Neolutionist cause.
 It’s also where Delphine has been this whole time, but for reasons that are either “the plot commandeth” or “her contract was only for a guest appearance”, their big gay reunion is cut short so Delphine can fly off to serve the Neo cause elsewhere.
 Cosima spends most of the episode being tailed by a young woman named Mud who acts as both a guard and an orientation counselor of sorts, but she eventually slips her guard and heads to the town clinic.
 Delphine had secreted Cosima’s treatment there before leaving, but when the time comes Cosima finds herself unable to inject it.
 Rachel appears and, per Westmoreland’s edict to keep the clones alive, helps Cosima administer the shot.

 Alison and Donnie have been roughing it with Helena, but Alison is not content to sit in the woods while her sisters are in trouble.
 However, as they’re packing to leave, they’re set upon by Neolutionist agents.
 Alison is black-bagged and dragged away as Donnie watches from hiding.
 He escapes, only to be caught at his car, but a wild Helena appears from the woods and counterattacks.
-In the struggle, however, she gets stabbed in the hugely pregnant stomach by a sharp stick, and Donnie heaves her into the car to rush her to the hospital.
+In the struggle, however, she gets stabbed in her hugely pregnant stomach by a sharp stick, and Donnie heaves her into the car to rush her to the hospital.

 Probably my biggest concern coming out of the episode (from a writing standpoint; obviously I am peak concerned for Helena and her bebbes) is Westmoreland’s role in the whole endeavor.
 Cosima stays in Revival not because she’s too ill to leave, but because her science brain is too fascinated by what Westmoreland is trying to do to be able to abandon it without learning more.
 Rachel has finally apparently consolidated the various organizations that have chased the clones for ages under her thumb—only to apparently be under the thumb of old man P. T. now.
 Rachel reiterates multiple times that her actions are rooted in what Westmoreland wants her to do, rather than directed by her own agency.
 We’ve talked before about the strange need to have patriarchal male oversight over female actions, and I hope that this is not what’s happening again here.